Now I'm Here

 "Now I'm Here" is a song by British rock band Queen, released on their third studio album, Sheer Heart Attack (1974).
 Written by guitarist Brian May, it is noted for its gritty guitar riffs and vocal harmonies.
 It reached No. 11 on the UK Singles Chart when released there as a single in 1975.
-The song was a live favourite, performed at virtually every Queen concert from late 1974 to 1986.
+The song was a live favourite, performed at virtually every Queen concert from late 1974 to the end of their touring career in 1986.

 Details

 "Now I'm Here" draws on May's fond experiences of the band's US tour earlier in 1974.
 Mott the Hoople, whom Queen were supporting, are referenced in the line "Down in the city, just Hoople and me".

 The song also appeared on the 1981 compilation album Greatest Hits and the 1997 compilation album Queen Rocks.
 In March 2005, Q magazine placed "Now I'm Here" at number 33 in its list of the 100 Greatest Guitar Tracks.